ip2location/ip2proxy-go/docs/source/code.md

 Retrieve geolocation information for an IP address.

 :param string ipAddress: (Required) The IP address (IPv4 or IPv6).
-:return: Returns the geolocation information in array.
-Refer below table for the fields avaliable in the array
+:return: Returns the geolocation information in an object.
+Refer below table for the fields avaliable in the object
-:rtype: array
+:rtype: object

 **RETURN FIELDS**